The June 2023 Educator summit is Now open!

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.

-As you can see, students have different ways to create these word maps.
+As you can see, students have different ways of creating these word maps.

 Engaging Kindergarten Vocabulary Activities and Scieince of Reading Research.
 What does the science of reading say about vocabulary lessons in the primary grades.
 Quick and easy lesson plans to teach vocabulary through authentic texts for kindergarten, first, and second grade.
 Students develop reading comprehension and vocabulary knowledge with these engaging activities.